 Scratch is a programming environment especially developed by MIT so children can learn to code.
 Children as young as 7 or 8 years can learn to create their own scripts and make exciting and imaginative projects.
 The environment is such that as children develop their skills and knowledge it is possible for them to create increasingly complex programs that can take them through to Level 1 NCEA and beyond.

-A Coherent Programming Pathway with Cross-curricular Links for years 6-8+
+A Coherent Programming Pathway with Cross-curricular Links

 The following table represents a learning pathway using the Scratch programming environment.
 This approach has been tried and tested in the classroom for many years.
 Two lessons a week is recommended.